Are Credit Cards Always Bad News?

 It was a world of “get this card with this points system, then roll those points into another card and close out the first card,” etc., etc.

-Some of these people are so dedicated rewards travel is almost like a full-time job!
+Some of these people are so dedicated to rewards travel that it’s almost like a full-time job!

 So I decided to leave it alone.